eight04/fancy-t-spin/ikcco-o-based.md

 IKcco Opener (O-based)
 ======================

-When J comes later than O, O have to be placed first.
+When J comes later than O, O has to be placed first.

 First bag
 --------